databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/07-virtual-column/refresh-virtual-column.md

 <EEFeature featureName='VIRTUAL COLUMN'/>

 Refreshes virtual columns for a table.
+When the `enable_refresh_virtual_column_after_write` setting is configured to 1 (default), Databend automatically updates virtual columns for a table following data updates to the table.

 ## Syntax